aravind49/TwitterAPIApplication/README.md

 TwitterAPITestApplication

 Application is developed in Visual studio 2015.
-To create the application, I used the WebApi (MVC + Webapi) template, but removed almost all the default thing except the necessary one.Using one of the online forum, converted the TwitterAPI json response to classes.
+To create the application, I used the WebApi (MVC + Webapi) template, but removeds some of the default files provided as part of templte.
+Using one of the online forum, converted the TwitterAPI json response to classes.
 Included all the generated classes in TwitterAPIResponse.cs model.

 To avoid confusion, Below mentioning the files I have added or modified.